 Students can apply directly online by completing an online application through Omnivox.

-Students attending a high school outside of Canada, will need to send to the Admissions Office after submitting an application:
+Students attending a high school outside of Canada, will need to upload all supporting documents in Omnivox after submitting an application:

 - A clear copy of your official birth certificate (with both parents’ names indicated)